RalucaNicola/JSAPI_demos/cities-globe/README.md

   "esri/layers/support/LabelClass"
 ], function (WebScene, SceneView, FeatureLayer, LabelClass) {

-  // the module exports an object with an init function
+  // the module exports an object with an init method
-  // that creates the webscene and the view return {
+  // init creates the webscene and the view return {

     init() {